 How can I join the network?

 1) Get a Meshtastic Radio.

 If you can afford it, and have a place to mount it outside, we recommend you buy a pre-built solar-powered node for between $100 and $200 on Etsy and mount it as high off the ground as you can.

-3) Pair your radio to your phone with bluetooth.
+3) Pair your radio to your phone with Bluetooth.

 4) Open the Meshtastic app and say hi!